WVEA-TV: 2017 call sign and channel swap

-Intellectual property

-The WVEA call letters and programming originated on low-power station W50AC (channel 50).
-That station operated as Tampa Bay's first Spanish-language television station, operating as an affiliate of the Spanish International Network (the forerunner of Univision), when it signed on the air in 1982.
-In 1988, to make way for new Home Shopping Network flagship station WBHS (channel 50, now WFTT-DT channel 62), the station relocated to UHF channel 61 and changed its callsign to W61BL; in 1994, the station changed its call letters to WVEA-LP.
-After Entravision bought channel 62, in March 2001, the entire WVEA intellectual unit (studios, Univision affiliation and programming) moved from the low-power station on channel 61 to the full-power station on channel 62.
-WVEA-LP itself remained in operation on channel 46, carrying programming from HSN2, until the station's license was cancelled by the FCC on April 22, 2015.
-In 2017, WVEA-TV's PSIP was reassigned as channel 50, effectively returning Univision programming to a channel it vacated 29 years earlier.

 News operation

 WVEA-TV presently broadcasts five hours of locally produced newscasts each week (with one hour each weekday); the station does not broadcast any news programming on Saturdays or Sundays.
 The station's news department shares resources with Orlando sister station WVEN-TV.
 WVEA simulcast WVEN's news programming until 2013, when WVEA began producing its own newscasts under the title Noticias Tampa Bay.
 On November 2, 2015, production of WVEA's newscasts was transferred back to WVEN; under this arrangement, WVEA's early evening newscast is produced live to tape an hour before WVEN's live newscast.
-In 2011 it produced 5 minute news blocks on Facebook which ended when the news department relaunched.
+In 2011, it produced five-minute news blocks on Facebook which ended when the news department relaunched.
 WVEN continues to produce sports and weather segments inserted into WVEA's newscasts.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Until 2013, WVEA-TV carried the Spanish-language music video network ZUUS Latino on its third digital subchannel.
+Until 2025, the station carried Ion Mystery on the fourth subchannel.

 Analog-to-digital conversion

-WVEA-TV shut down its analog signal, over UHF channel 62, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 25, using PSIP to display WVEA-TV's virtual channel as 62 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+WVEA-TV (as WFTT-TV) shut down its analog signal, over UHF channel 50, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 47, using virtual channel 50.